Teatro Restaurant Review

 - Reservations suggested

-| Teatro marks a rare attempt by Jamie Mammano---also of chichi Mistral and Sorellina---at downscaling.
-He doesn't exactly succeed, which is just as well, at least when it comes to the dining experience.
-The Theater District space, formerly housing a synagogue, is as dramatic as the name warrants.
-A chic, if eerie, blue light bathes the dining room, playing up the gold leaf on the vaulted ceiling, and the voices of the Bellini-sipping, Eurocentric crowd ricochet off the marble.
-Meanwhile, there’s much to appreciate on the relatively simple, seasonal Italian menu.
-The beautifully presented antipasto platter for two is always a hit, as is the muscular rigatoni bolognese; a less common gem is the unctuous lamb meatball dish, served with pappardelle.
-Seasonal specials like garganelli with prosciutto, pears and Parmesan cream are deceptively smooth.
-With prices in the high teens and twenties, it remains costlier than its cuisine type (as opposed to its rent) warrants, but it’s a bargain compared to its siblings.
-A "piattini" (small plates) menu is also a good value.
-Note: Anthony Susi, late of the beloved Sage restaurant, is now behind the stove. |
+Teatro marks a rare attempt by Jamie Mammano --- also of chichi Mistral and Sorellina --- at downscaling.
+He doesn't exactly succeed, which is to his benefit, at least when it comes to the dining experience.
+The Theater District space, which sits in a former synagogue, is as dramatic as the name warrants.
+A chic, dramatic, blue light bathes the domed dining room, playing up the gold leaf on the vaulted ceiling, and the voices of the Bellini-sipping, Eurocentric crowd ricochet off the marble.
+Meanwhile, there’s much to appreciate on the relatively simple, seasonal and authentic Italian menu.
+Dive into the “Hot Tub” cocktail made with house-infused pineapple vodka, Chambord and Prosecco before enjoying the antipasto platter for two, the Marsala-glazed veal meatballs atop polenta, or the rich eggplant rollatini with ricotta, tomato and basil.
+Muscular rigatoni bolognese is a less common gem, or consider the seared scallops with Brussels sprouts, pancetta and apple butter.
+A "piattini" (small plates) menu is a good value.